peteri/CirtechCPM/src/README.md

 For details of the video card patches please see [video-bios-patch.md](video-bios-patch.md)

+For details of the memory map for the cirtech card please see [address-map.md](address-map.md)

 ## TO DO

 ~Write a utility to generate a bootable Apple ][ .DSK image~